lbryio/lbry.com/content/faq/wallet-servers.md

 ## Manual connection via config file

 This requires the creation of a daemon_settings.yml file in the [default data directory](/faq/lbry-directories).
-Open in text editor and add (**make sure there's a space after the -**):
+Open in a text editor and add (**make sure there's a space after the -**):
 ```
 lbryum_servers:
 - <domain or ip of server>:50001